mgalgs/make-readme-markdown/README.md

 ---
 [![License GPLv3](https://img.shields.io/badge/license-GPL_v3-green.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

-This tool will let you easily convert elisp file headers to markdown text so long as the file comments and documentation follow standard conventions (like this file).
+This tool will let you easily convert Elisp file comments to markdown text so long as the file comments and documentation follow standard conventions (like this file).
 This is because when you're writing an elisp module, the module itself should be the canonical source of documentation.
 But it's not